RHIT-CSSE/csse332/labs/cow/index.md

 the code in `usertrap` in `kernel/trap.c` is triggered.

 Specifically, when a page fault happens, the hardware will trigger an exception.
-In RISC-V, the hardware will the cause of the exception in the `scause` register, save the faulty PC in `sepc`, and the value of the pointer that caused the page fault in the `stval` register.
+In RISC-V, the hardware will record the cause of the exception in the `scause` register, save the faulty PC in `sepc`, and the value of the pointer that caused the page fault in the `stval` register.
 Then, the hardware will trap into the kernel to handle the page fault, which will then call on `usertrap` to decipher